 - Promotes multidisciplinary engagement, supporting communication and employee satisfaction efforts.

 - Malnutrition Quality Improvement Initiative (MQii): a project of the Academy of Nutrition and Dietetics, Avalere Health, and other stakeholders who collaborate to provide guidance and expertise for clinical malnutrition.
-The primary goal is to advance evidence-based, high-quality, patient-driven care for hospitalized older adults who are malnourished or at-risk for malnutrition.

 - MQii Toolkit: supports the implementation of malnutrition care best practices.